Alcohol Rehab Centers Recognize Addiction as a Disease

 Quality drug and alcohol rehab centers offer the best and most effective care for those suffering from addiction, yet an alarming number of people who need help do not seek it.

 This is especially true of women suffering from alcoholism and substance abuse disorders.
-It is estimated that 70 percent of those who need treatment do not seek it and for women it is a much higher 93 percent.
+It is estimated that 70 percent of those who need treatment do not seek it, and for women it is a much higher rate at 93 percent.

 Perception and lack of knowledge are often some of the biggest things holding women back from seeking treatment from drug and alcohol rehab centers.
 Some recent changes in the educational field for addiction treatment may help to change that.